 Because of the regularity of our towhead movements, we have maintained good working relations with the local council and utilities providers, all of whom collaborated very effectively on a smooth implementation of the modifications.”

-...and most importantly no walls were knocked down during the process! - Willy Watt
+"...and most importantly no walls were knocked down during the process!" - Willie Watt